pinnaculum/galacteek/galacteek/docs/manual/en/pinning.rst

 The red pin means: to pin **on a remote service**.

 *These options will only be visible once you have configured a remote pinning service.
-You can do that in the settings*
+You can do that in the settings.
+Please check the Remote section below*

 Pinning IPFS links in a webpage
 -------------------------------